 Students who are currently enrolled at LSU should contact the University Registrar for information regarding re-classifying residency.

 Any student may appeal the decision of the Office of Enrollment Management.
 This written appeal must be filed no later than 21 calendar days after notice of such decision is mailed to the student by the appropriate office.
-Appeals will need to be completed and returned by the appropriate deadline.
-The deadlines for appeals are as follows:

 These appeals will be reviewed by members of the Residency Appeals Committee.
 The committee does not release the names of the individuals who review the appeals as they judge all students in the same manner based on the documentation.